 The way Apple Pay is created to work is technically very different from iCloud.
 In fact, the security of Apple Pay can be confirmed from the fact that it gets your credit card company to do all the heavy-lifting.

 What I mean by this?
 When you feed your credit card information to Apple Pay, it does not actually store any of this data on its server or the phone.
 Instead, this information is transferred to a secure network which belongs to your credit card company’s secure network.

 Your credit card company responds back with a unique 16 digit number called token to your smartphone.
 This acts as a dummy credit card number.
 This dummy number is then stored on your iPhone.
 This token’s number sequence is randomly chosen.
 Except the last four digits of this dummy number no other number corresponds to your credit card.
 This makes it hard to decipher.

 The aim of the dummy number is merely to act as an authenticator to authorize payments, as with your original credit card.
+First of all best credit card India.
 Apple makes sure that none of your credit card information is saved on your iPhone or its servers, even while in its encrypted form.
 Similarly, this information is not even sent to or saved to the merchant’s server.